ZhengmaoYe/Cocktail-Cafe/README.md

 ##### 3. Which menu items require the highest cost of supplies and could be removed from their menu offering.
 The buying team at Cocktail Café would find it helpful to know which drink’s ingredient’s use the largest quantity of supplies for both inventory and budgeting purposes.
 Knowing how much one drink uses in each component will help plan budgets and may determine how much of other components are purchased.

+## Project Process:
+### 1) Based on the Business Questions, generate a data mart.
+For this project, the data mart will look like this:(The datamart code is under DM Build/CocktailCafe DM.sql)

+### 2) Use the bak file under OLTP to restore the Cocktail Cafe database.
+It has data in it already.
+For people who want to see the codes, it is CocktailCafe DB.sql.
+The codes include both the empty database and the bulk load data process.

+### 3) Use Visio Studio to transform data from database to datamart.

+### 4) Use Excel to read the datamart and perform necessary calculation on it.

+### 5) Use Power Bi to create dashboards for Business questions.
+The two dashboards looks like these:

 #### Dashboard 1
 ![](image/Dashboard1.png)

 #### Dashboard 2
 ![](image/Dashboard%202.png)

+### 6） Create a PowerPoint for presentation use.